paylogic/developer.paylogic.com/content/articles/pip-accel.rst

 :title: pip-accel: Accelerator for pip, the Python package manager
-:summary: Recently we published `pip-accel` to GitHub_ and PyPI_ and in this article we'll tell you why and how we created this project.
+:summary: Recently we published `pip-accel` to GitHub_ and PyPI_, in this article we'll tell you why and how we created this project.
 :category: DevOps
 :author: Peter Odding
 :date: 2013-05-14 00:28
 :slug: articles/pip-accel
 :tags: python, deployment, virtual environments, automation, pip, open source, packaging

-Recently we published pip-accel_ to GitHub_ and PyPI_ and in this article we'll tell you why and how we created this project.
+Recently we published pip-accel_ to GitHub_ and PyPI_, in this article we'll tell you why and how we created this project.

 .. contents::